Skip to content

 Sonnets

-Renaissance scene of a poet standing in shadow with head bowed as a beloved walks away, symbolizing self-sacrifice and rejection in Shakespeare’s Sonnet 89.
+Renaissance scene of a poet waiting in shadow beside a column while a noble beloved walks freely through a sunlit garden, symbolizing devotion and unequal power in Shakespeare’s Sonnet 58.

 Renaissance scene of a noble poet standing by a candlelit window while a distant beloved appears faint in the shadows, symbolizing fragile trust and hidden doubt in Shakespeare’s Sonnet 92.